Blog

-The Integrated Marketing Communication Playbook
+The Integrated Marketing Communication (IMC) Playbook

 Integrated marketing communication (IMC) incorporates consistent messaging across both digital media and offline channels to target audiences based on unified first-party data.